Lecture 09: Introduction to Two-Way ANOVA

 2. It allows for investigation of interactions (answer more complicated RQs)

-• Example: cancer trials; Does the effect of treatment method depends on stage of cancer?
+• Example: cancer trials; Does the effect of treatment method depend on cancer stage?

-3. It requires fewer participants than two 1-way treatment designs for the same level of statistical power.
+3. It requires fewer participants than two one-way designs for the same level of statistical power.

-• Smaller error terms means more statistical power!
+• Smaller error terms mean more statistical power.

 • Below is an R script demonstrating a factorial design for a cancer trial where the goal is to examine whether the effect of a treatment method depends on the stage of cancer (i.e., testing for an interaction effect).